encode/django-rest-framework/docs/api-guide/throttling.md

 ## Setting the throttling policy

-The default throttling policy may be set globally, using the `DEFAULT_THROTTLES` setting.
+The default throttling policy may be set globally, using the `DEFAULT_THROTTLES` and `DEFAULT_THROTTLE_RATES` settings.
 For example.

     API_SETTINGS = {
         'DEFAULT_THROTTLES': (